ahzamali/the-top-k-problem/ReadMe.md

 # Top-K Hit Counter (Sliding Window)

-This project evaluates three different data structures for implementing a **Top-K Hit Counter** over a sliding time window.
+This project evaluates four different data structures for implementing a **Top-K Hit Counter** over a sliding time window.
 It simulates a high-throughput event stream (5,000 events/sec) to determine the most efficient storage strategy for maintaining the top elements.

 ## 🎯 Problem Statement